Wearoft/final-project-Juan-cc/README.md

 - start your browser and authenticate metamask to Rinkeby
 - go to https://kmpblockchain.herokuapp.com/
 - Play with it!
+- _tip: when using the dApp open browser's developer console and wait until the confirmation is confirmed before pressing another button._

 ## Run Locally
 ### Setup